Bayesian estimation for a parametric Markov Renewal model applied to seismic data: Analysis of the central Northern Apennines sequence

-In the SPM, after an event energy falls to a minimal threshold and increases until the next event, where it starts to increase again from the same threshold.
-Here, the magnitude of an event depends on the length of the waiting time, but not on the magnitude of the previous one, because energy always accumulates from the same threshold.
+In the SPM, after an event, energy falls to a minimal threshold and increases until the next event, where it starts to increase again from the same threshold.
+The consequence is that the energy of the next earthquake increases with time since the last earthquake.
+So, the magnitude of an event depends on the length of the holding time, but not on the magnitude of the previous one, because energy always accumulates from the same threshold.
 In this case again $p_{ij} = p_{\cdot j}$, but $F_{ij}(t) = F_{\cdot j}(t)$, so

-If this is the case CSPs, given $j$ would be equal to each other as $i=1,2,3$ for any $\Delta x$.
+Then, under the SPM assumption, CSPs are equal to each other as $i=1,2,3$ for any $\Delta x$, given $j$.

-As the a posteriori transition probability matrix has essentially equal rows, the CSPs should be examined with regard to the properties \eqref{eq:CSPTPM} and \eqref{eq:CSPSPM} to decide whether our sequence is closer to a TPM or to an SPM.
-An additional feature that can help discriminate is the tail of the waiting time distribution: for a TPM, the tail of the waiting time distribution is thinner \textit{after} a weak earthquake than \textit{after} a strong one; for an SPM, the tail of the waiting time is thinner \textit{before} a weak earthquake than \textit{before} a strong one.
-However this additional job proves unnecessary, after examination of Figures~\ref{figure:3_past_ratio_TPM} and \ref{figure:3_past_ratio_SPM}, which represent the posterior means of the ratios of the CSPs as a function of $\Delta x$ for $t_0=0$.
-In Fig.~\ref{figure:3_past_ratio_TPM}, the ratio of two CSPs --say $P_{t_0|\Delta x}^{ij}/P_{t_0|\Delta x}^{ik}$-- starts to be equal to $p_{ij}/p_{ik}$ only when $\Delta x$ is large enough for the survival functions $\bar{F}_{ij}(t_0+ \Delta x )$ and $\bar{F}_{ik}(t_0+ \Delta x )$ to be close to zero.
-A similar behaviour is observed in Fig.~\ref{figure:3_past_ratio_SPM}.
-The conclusion is that neither a SPM nor a TPM is supported by the posterior distributions of the parameters, because of the behavior of the waiting times.
+An additional feature that can help discriminate between the TPM and the SPM is the tail of the holding time distribution: for a TPM, the tail of the holding time distribution is thinner \textit{after} a weak earthquake than \textit{after} a strong one; for an SPM, the tail of the holding time is thinner \textit{before} a weak earthquake than \textit{before} a strong one.

+In the present case the posterior mean of the third row of $\textbf{p}$, see Table \ref{table:posterior.P}, is clearly different from the other two rows, unlike the empirical transition matrix derived from Table \ref{table:empirical.P}\subref{table:1.empirical.P}, because of the prior information from $\text{MR}_4$.
+So, with this prior, both the TPM and the SPM are excluded.

+On the other hand, things change with the noninformative prior elicited without a learning set.
+In this case, we let all the Dirichlet hyperparameters $\g_{ij} $'s be equal to 2.
+Following Section~ \ref{sec:scarce}, the missing learning set for each string $(i,j)$ is substituted by a unique fictitious observation $\tilde{t}^{ij}_{0.5}$ uniformly distributed over $(1, 5000)$ days, and $m_{ij}$ is set to one; this establishes the prior for $\theta_{ij}$.
+The prior of $\alpha_{ij}$ derived from Equation \eqref{pi-3} with $m_{ij}=1$ and $c_{ij}=2$ (taken from Table~\ref{table:hyperparameters}) is